 If you recently established a new business, or you are contemplating starting one, you are now in a hectic, exciting time.
-Generally, one must spend a lot of money before opening their business.
+Generally, with startup costs, one must spend a lot of money before opening their business.
 Expenses often go towards training workers, paying for rent, utilities, marketing and more.

 What first-time business owners often don’t know is that many expenses cannot be deducted right away.
 The way you handle some of your initial expenses can make a big difference on your tax bill.
 This, along with keeping organized records of all financial activity, is crucial to tax planning and strategy.